 You can swap the eggs in these steel cut oat cookies for two flax eggs.
 It is even more important to chill the batter to maintain some volume on these cookies without the regular egg.

-If you’re looking for more gluten-free cookie recipes, check out some of these favorites:
+If you’re looking for more healthy, gluten-free cookie recipes, check out some of these favorites:

 - Flourless Peanut Butter Cookies